-Saul Becker co-founded Mutuus Studio in 2016.
+Saul co-founded Mutuus Studio with architects Jim Friesz and Kristen Becker in 2016.
 He leads the Mutuus Made Maker space which is the research and development portion of the studio along with the public art projects and installations part of the studio.
 Most recently, Saul received an Award of Excellence in Design from the Public Art Design Commission in New York City for an installation artwork in the new addition of the Snug Harbor Music Hall in Staten Island.

 As a practicing fine artist with a background as a shipwright boat builder, Saul designs and fabricates the Mutuus line of lighting, hardware and objects and leads the Mutuus Made space in the recently expanded studio space.
 Saul grew up in Tacoma, Washington where you didn’t have nice things, you made nice things.
 Saul's meticulous and hands-on approach to design brings craft and experimentation into our design process.